Read time: 1 minute 40 seconds

 - images not having meaningful alternative 'alt' text (where alt text is needed)

 - online forms not being marked up correctly, so the right control is associated with the right label.

 Some browsers have tools that make it easier to find accessibility problems in the Document Object Model (DOM).
 For example:

-Digital Citizen Services can help with accessibility testing support and advice.
+The Office for Digital Government can help with accessibility testing support and advice.